expo/expo/docs/pages/eas/webhooks.md

 Additionally, we send an `expo-signature` HTTP header with the hash signature of the payload.
 You can use this signature to verify the authenticity of the request.
 The signature is a hex-encoded HMAC-SHA1 digest of the request body, using your webhook secret as the HMAC key.

-> If you want to test the above webhook locally, you have to use a service like [ngrok](https://ngrok.com/docs) to forward `localhost:8080` via a tunnel and make it publicly accessible to anyone with the URL `ngrok` gives you.
+> If you want to test the above webhook locally, you have to use a service like [ngrok](https://ngrok.com/docs) to forward `localhost:8080` via a tunnel and make it publicly accessible with the URL `ngrok` gives you.

 You can always change your webhook URL and/or webhook secret using `eas webhook:update --id WEBHOOK_ID`.
 You can find the webhook ID by running `eas webhook:list`.
 If you would like us to stop sending requests to your webhook, run `eas webhook:delete` and choose the webhook from the list.